|

 Pipkrakes and Silk Frost.

-In a later editions of Nature there were
+In a later editions of Nature there were a series of letters

-a series of letters reporting on ice formations and reacting to earlier
+reporting on ice formations and reacting to earlier letters.
+Most of

-letters.
-Most of these reports relate to what was obviously needle
+these reports relate to what was obviously needle ice but in the January 1,

-Smith tells of a friend who “. . . picked up a piece of a dead
+“. . . picked up a piece of a dead beech-branch which was covered

-beech-branch which was covered with filamentous ice, such as is described
+with filamentous ice, such as is described by the Duke of Argyll and

-by the Duke of Argyll and others.”
-This person found the ice
+others.”
+This person found the ice reappeared again the next morning

-reappeared again the next morning when it was left out over night.
+when it was left out over night. (p.

-(p.
 194).

 I marvel at the observations and vocabulary of these authors, writing